codegallivant/script-caster/README.md

 <br>

 ### 2. Setting up Exterior (Google Drive folder)
 This is a Google Drive folder.
 This component of the project is helps in using `modules/gprocesses.py`, which helps in uploading files to and downloading files from your Google Drive.
-This is also required to use the non-uniform operation parameter `SCREENLOG` and `AUTOSAVESHOT`.
+This is also required to use the non-uniform operation parameter `SCREENLOG`.
 This component cannot be downloaded from GitHub.
 To create it -
 1. Login to your Google account and go to Google Drive
 2. Create a folder called `Exterior`
 3. Add the Exterior spreadsheet in this folder
-4. In order to be able to use the uniform operation parameter `SCREENLOG` and `AUTOSAVESHOT`, create folders named `Screen_Logs` and `PrntScrn` respectively inside this folder.
+4. In order to be able to use the uniform operation parameter `SCREENLOG`, create a folder named `Screen_Logs` inside this folder.

 <br>